What is Embedded Business Intelligence (EBI) – Steps & Tools

 One of the most significant benefits of embedded BI is that it leads to increased adoption of BI within an organization.

-That is because embedded BI makes it easier for users to access BI tools and data.
-In addition, users can access BI features within the application they are using without switching to a separate BI platform.
+That is because embedded BI makes it easier for users to access BI software and data.
+In addition, users can access BI features within their application without switching to a separate BI platform.

-That makes it more likely that users will use BI tools, as they are not faced with the barrier of learning a new system.
+That makes it more likely that users will use BI software, as they are not faced with the barrier of learning a new system.

 Data-driven decision making